 - Serves more than 150 countries worldwide

-- Offers a major competitive advantage with the deepest channels in the South Atlantic and a 50-foot harbor deepening project underway
+- Offers a major competitive advantage with the deepest channels in the South Atlantic and project to deepen the harbor beyond 45 feet underway

 - Dual rail access and multiple Interstate connections

 - Construction underway for the only new, permitted port facility under construction on the U.S. East Coast

 - For a new three-berth, 280-acre container deepwater terminal

 - Distribution centers - 20 million+ square feet of prime industrial space in development near I-95 (30 miles / 48.3km from Port)

 - Currently the only port in the Southeastern U.S. efficiently handling fully-loaded post-Panamax vessels 8,000-9,000 TEU and larger.
 Post-Panamax ships visit the Charleston Port regularly and a next-generation harbor deepening project is underway in preparation for the Panama Canal's expansion in 2014